 The timeframes and procedures surrounding the dispute process are managed by the credit card networks (Mastercard, Visa, Discover, American Express).
 We do our best to help re-present your case to the card issuer who will determine the outcome of the chargeback.

 When a chargeback is received, you’ll receive a chargeback reason code from the issuing bank that gives a reason for the dispute.

 A list of dispute reasons by card issuer is available here: Chargeback Reason Codes

 The Chargeback Process

 For most transactions, cardholders have up to 120 days from the transaction date to dispute a charge.
 At that point, we will notify the merchant of the dispute and the merchant has 7 to 30 days to supply documentation to re-present the transaction.
-After the case is re-presented, the funds will be credited back to the merchant and the transaction is sent back to the card issuing bank.
-The card issuing bank has up to 45 days to challenge the transaction further.
+After the case is re-presented, the card issuing bank has up to 45 days to challenge the transaction further.